Germans' rejection of Oxford-AstraZeneca vaccine hinders COVID fight

 But as Johannes told CBS News, "we all want to get back to normal life," and changing perceptions of the AstraZeneca vaccine in Germany might help build on the already-rising number of shots administered there, and across Europe.

-Chancellor Angela Merkel has now come out to defend the AstraZeneca vaccine.
-She was to meet Wednesday with state leaders from around Germany to discuss the next phase of the pandemic response in the country, where life is still largely locked down.
+Chancellor Angela Merkel came out to defend the AstraZeneca vaccine earlier this week.
+She met on Wednesday with state leaders from around Germany to discuss the next phase of the pandemic response in the country, where life is still largely locked down.